keul/content/files/en-us/web/http/headers/content-length/index.md

 {{HTTPSidebar}}

 The HTTP **`Content-Length`** header indicates the size, in bytes, of the message body sent to the recipient.
+Note that this might not be the real size of the resource: compression (for example gzip encoding) reduces the size sent through the network.

 <table class="properties">
   <tbody>